rs23252/ikea-go-intro/labs/unit-testing/README.md

 - last name cannot be blank.
 - phone number cannot blank.
 - phone number length should be more than 10.
-- phone number should not contain only digits.
+- phone number should contain only digits.
 - phone number should start with 0.

 When you are done, also check the coverage of your program.